Mohammad-Nayef/ServerStatisticsMonitoring/README.md

-Console project for collecting server statistics like memory and CPU usage and sending them to message broker (RabbitMQ) then recieving them and sending anomalies alert to real-time notifications service (SignalR) to print them.
+Console project for collecting server statistics like memory and CPU usage and sending them to message broker (RabbitMQ) then recieving them, storing them in MongoDb and sending anomalies alert to real-time notifications service (SignalR) to print them.